-The bottom line is that the government doesn’t consider car ownership a requirement, which means that they don’t consider paying for auto insurance as part of a federal or local government responsibly.
+The bottom line is that the government doesn’t consider car ownership a requirement, which means that they don’t consider paying for auto insurance as part of federal or local government responsibility.

 What it boils down to is that driving a car is not a life or death choice, unlike health care, which means that they aren’t going to provide a helping hand in terms of paying those bills.

 In the eyes of the government, if you can’t afford the fiscal responsibilities that come with owning a car, then you need to consider other transportation options.

 The first thing that you need to consider is the car that you are driving.